geekkid1/geekkid1.github.io/_pages/cv.md

   - /cv/
 nav: true
 nav_order: 5
-cv_pdf: resume_modern.pdf # you can also use external links here
+cv_pdf: resume-final.pdf # you can also use external links here
 description: This page highlights my experience, my education, and my skills.
 toc:
   sidebar: left